elgw/deconwolf/USAGE.md

 ## Test data

-If you just want to test that **dw** works, there is a single nuclei in the `demo` subfolder.
+If you want to test that **dw** works, there is a small image of a single nuclei in the `demo` subfolder.
 The image is small enough that it can be deconvolved with very modest hardware.